fidum/laravel-dashboard-chart-tile/README.md

-So that you can easily add your datasets and configure your charts exactly how you want them you need to create a chart class that implements the `Fidum\ChartTile\Contracts\ChartFactory` interface.
+So that you can easily add your datasets and configure your charts exactly how you want them you need to create a chart class that extends the `Fidum\ChartTile\Chart` abstract class.

 See chart example below: